August 20, 2020, 16:00–18:00 hours ET

 This webinar will be of interest to data management specialists, EPI managers, health management information system (HMIS) specialists, and other health care specialists committed to improving data collection, quality, and use across health systems.

-Please register in advance to receive instructions on how to join the webinar.
 If you have any questions, contact the BLN community coordinator, Catherine Muyawala at email@example.com.

 Jennifer Pancholi has a background in health care policy, research, and data analytics.
 Her career spans domestic and global health care, including service delivery innovation, evaluation as well as addressing health disparities in underserved communities.
 Jennifer currently serves as senior manager for Digital Solutions at VillageReach where her work focuses on developing partnerships and solutions to improve the use of digital health records, including electronic immunization registries, across VillageReach’s work with core and partner countries.
 She also develops collaborations with private sector partners to contextualize predictive analytics and advance health outcomes in LMICs.
 Jennifer holds a master’s in public health and a master’s in international development from George Washington University.